Master of Science in Technology

-The updated eligibility requirements plus all the other information for the next application period will be published at the end of September 2019.
+The updated eligibility requirements and information for applying on the next Regular Admission will be released at the end of September.

 Admissions Criteria and Selection